Guide to the Southern end of Klong Prao Beach

 After Klong Prao Resort, the road heads away from the beach and meanders for a couple of kilometres before reaching Klong Prao village and then running parallel to the sea again at the far southern end of Klong Prao beach.
 This southern section is home to several of the island’s best resort plus a couple of cheap backpacker hut options.
 But there isn’t anything beachfront for anyone looking for 2 star, mid range accommodation or, at the opposite end of the spectrum, an upmarket boutique resort.

-The beach isn’t too bad either (see below), it’s like this for most of the High Season.
-In the rainy season it gets quite a lot of debris washed up, so doesn’t always look as attractive.
 This stretch of sand is just 2 minutes walk from Baan Rim Nam, our guesthouse.
 Most of the resorts are at the southern end of this section of this beach, a 1Km walk south.
-This helps the beach stay quiet as the more expensive the hotel rooms are, the less distance guests like to walk and explore.
+This helps the beach stay quiet.
+As the more expensive a hotel is, the less distance guests like to walk and explore.

 South Towards Klong Prao Village

-OK, back on the road and continuing the tour . . . having headed a kilometre south past Klong Prao Resort you may well have spotted the row of hastily constructed shop units set back and below road level on the right of the road – if you need a welder there’s a guy here who’s cheap, also a mechanic, a sign maker and several units housing sweatshops.
+OK, back on the road and continuing the tour . . . having headed a kilometre south past Klong Prao Resort you may well have spotted the row of hastily constructed shop units set back and below road level on the right of the road – if you need a welder there’s a guy here who’s cheap, also a mechanic, a sign maker and a sweatshop.
 This is where your tailored clothes are actually made.
 The work isn’t done by the smiling, well spoken guy who will offer you the $99 deal of a lifetime on jacket, shirt and slacks combo as he spies you walking past his glass fronted tailors shop.

-200 metres away, on the river estuary, Aana Resort offers another quiet alternative to the busier beachfront hotels, guests use the free boat service or free kayaks to get to the beach which is 300 metres down river.
+Around 200 metres away, on the river estuary, Aana Resort offers another quiet alternative to the busier beachfront hotels, guests use the free boat service or free kayaks to get to the beach which is 300 metres down river.

 Adjacent to Iyara is the Stand Up Paddle Board Station.
 You can rent an SUP with guide and take a paddle up the river into the mangroves or down to the sea.
 In addition they have a very nice catamaran for daily hire.
 Ideal if you have a large family or group and want to go out for a day’s cruise or just for a couple of hours at sunset.

 On the opposite side of the road to Annika, by a large sign for Aana Resort, you’ll see a gravel track.
 If you’ve ever wondered where all the Cambodian labourers and hotel workers live then take a look down here.
-Hidden away from sight is a shanty town that’s home to an estimated 1,500 people.
+Hidden away from sight is a makeshift town that’s home to an estimated 1,500 people.
 These are workers who will be earning 300 Baht or so a day for working from dusk till dawn.

 It is in this area that many years ago a Dutch couple set up a small private school ‘Study Buddies’ to provide the workers’ children basic education and a safe place to play.
 The school is now self financing and run as a registered charitable foundation, so any donations of books, writing materials etc are always appreciated.
 Foreign teachers regularly volunteer here.
 More details of Cambodia Kids Care